List of largest insects: Cockroaches and termites (Blattodea)

-The largest cockroach in length and wingspan is the South and Central American Megaloblatta, at up to 9.7 cm and 18–20 cm, respectively.
-Another contender for longest is Blaberus giganteus, which is found in the same general region and may reach a length of up to 9 or 10 cm, depending on source.
+The largest cockroach in length and wingspan is the South American Megaloblatta longipennis, at up to 9.7 cm and 18–20 cm, respectively.
+Other contenders for longest are Blaberus giganteus, which is found in the same general region and may reach a length of up to 9 or 10 cm, depending on source, and Princisia vanwaerebeki of Madagascar, which grows between 5.6 and 10 cm in length.
 The heaviest is the Australian giant burrowing cockroach (Macropanesthia rhinoceros), which can attain a length of 8.4 cm and a weight of 33.5 g.

 Termites

 The largest of the termites is the African species Macrotermes bellicosus.
 The queen of this species can attain a length of 10.6 cm and breadth of 5.5 cm; other adults, however, are about a third of this size.

 Praying mantises (Mantodea)

+The giant stick mantises Toxodera maxima and Ischnomantis gigas can reach lengths of over 17 cm, but are more gracile in build than other large mantises.
+Other species of Toxodera and Ischnomantis, and other genera of “stick mantises” (Heterochaeta, Solygia and Tauromantis), can attain lengths almost as large (over 16 cm).